pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-What I focused the most on during this milestone is figuring out accurate thresholds for my accelerometer to be able to detect when my knee is bending inward while doing a squat.
+What I focused on the most during this milestone is figuring out accurate thresholds for my accelerometer to be able to detect when my knee is bending inward while doing a squat.
 I tried various things to determine my thresholds, but the technique I stuck to in my final code was using a Logistic Regression Model from Google Colab.
 Logistic Regression is a machine learning method that finds the relationship between an independent variable and a dependent variable and creates a line of best fit to represent the data given to it.
-So, I did squats in proper form, where my knee wasn't bending inward, and did squats in improper form, where my knee was bending inward and observed how the X, Y, and Z axes were changing.
+So, I did squats in proper form, where my knee wasn't bending inward, and did squats in improper form, where my knee was bending inward, and observed how the X, Y, and Z axes were changing.
 On a Google Sheet, I recorded the three values on 10 different occasions I did a squat in improper form and 10 other occasions where I did a squat in proper form.
 I also created a 4th column to label the rows as either 'good' or 'bad.'
 Then, I downloaded the data as a ```.csv``` file and uploaded it to the Google Colab code to give the machine learning model simple and readable data.
 I also included the line ```df['label'] = df['label'].map({'good': 1, 'bad': 0})``` so the model reads 'good' as 1 and 'bad' as 0.
 When I ran the code, the output gave me the coefficients and the intercept of the regression equation ```y = a*x + b*y + c*z + d```.
 Then, I put this equation into my code to calculate a probability value using the logistic equation ```probability = 1.0 / (1.0 + exp(-linearSum));```.
 This formula converts the linear sum into a value that is between 0 and 1.
 If the value is greater than 0.5, then the model is more confident that the squat form is good.
 If the value is less than 0.5, then the model is more confident that the squat form is bad.
 So, I used this 0.5 value as a threshold for determining when to buzz the buzzer associated with the accelerometer to alert of improper form.

 &nbsp;
 &nbsp;